alxdr3k/tavily-cli/README.md

 ## 🗄️ Redis Integration

-The Tavily CLI supports Redis as an alternative storage backend for search results.
-This is an optional advanced feature that provides several benefits over file-based storage:
+The Tavily CLI uses Redis as the primary storage backend for search results.
+This provides several benefits:

 - **Persistence**: Results can be stored beyond local files
 - **Expiration**: Automatic TTL-based cleanup